 Most NFT security issues are related to the NFT platform and smart contract vulnerabilities.
 Let us review the most probable issues deeper.

 Digital assets can be purchased and sold from centralized platforms.
 Some of the most popular ones are OpenSea, Radible, Nifty Gateway, and others.
 These NFT marketplaces have private keys to all the assets on their platforms.
 In case of a market compromise, a considerable number of NFTs worth a total amount of millions of dollars can be exposed to hackers.
-For instance, such a case was registered at Nifty Gateway when hackers managed to compromise several accounts and accessed the purchased NFTs.
+For instance, such a case was registered at Nifty Gateway NFT marketplace when hackers managed to compromise several accounts and accessed the purchased NFTs safe.
 They exchanged the assets and sold them for a profit.
 Undoubtedly, the lost money was returned to the investors due to the carried-out investigation, yet the assets were no longer recovered.

-Whether the platform holds strong security measures regarding private keys or not, it doesn’t guarantee NFTs’ security.
+Whether the platform holds strong security measures regarding private keys or not, it doesn’t guarantee NFTs’ safe.
 In fact, hackers can still access investors’ crypto wallets and NFTs if they are not protected with robust passwords and two-factor authentication.

 Smart Contract Vulnerabilities